Fiston-pro/AWS-summary/README.md

 AWS Workplace is a fully managed desktop virtualization service that enables you to securely access data and applications from any supported device

 Amazon AppStream is a fully managed application streaming service that provides users with instant access to their desktop applications from anywhere.

+## AWS architecting and ecosystem

+AWS have 6 pillars of a well-Architected pillars which are  Operational excellence, Security, Reliability, Performance Efficiency, Cost Optimization and Sustainability

+AWS Well-Architected Tool allows you to monitor the status of multiple workloads across your organization and helps you understand potential risks.